frvnzz/DFS-Maze-Solver/docs/README.md

   <img width="400" src="/docs/Depth-First-Search.gif">
 </p>

-This program solves a Maze (2D integer array with 1 = wall and 0 = paths) using the Depth-first search algorithm.
+This program solves a Maze (formatted as a 2D integer array with 1 = wall and 0 = paths) using the Depth-first search algorithm.

 ### Built With